The Most Common Mistake in Estate Plans

 In order to address the distribution of property upon your death you should consider the preparation of a will or trust.
 Both documents contain your expression of how you desire your assets to be distributed upon your passing.

 In one instance, a grandfather passed away and had no estate plan in existence at the time of his death.
-His surviving child saw no reason to probate the property and occupied the residence and left it titled in his father’s name.
+His surviving child saw no reason to probate the property and occupied the residence, leaving it titled in his father’s name.
 Upon the son’s death, the grandson did the same.
-Sounds like a simple solution; however, when the grandson went to sell the property he was disturbed to learn that he could not transfer the property since the title still reflected his grandfather as the owner of the property.
+It sounds like a simple solution; however, when the grandson went to sell the property, he was disturbed to learn that he could not transfer the property since the title still reflected his grandfather as the owner of the property.
 Substantial attorneys’ fees were incurred to untangle this mess.

 The primary difference between a will and trust is that a will must be submitted to the Court and “proven up” to be authentic.
 This process is known as “probate” and can easily last nine to twelve months after the admission of the will to ensure that creditors are paid before any distributions are made to the beneficiaries identified in your will.